 12. Get moving

-Last, but not least, one of the easiest ways to get warm during winter is to get your blood pumping.
+One of the easiest ways to get warm during winter is to get your blood pumping.
 Going for a brisk walk, run or bike ride, doing a virtual Pilates class or HIIT session (here are 27 ways to get fit indoors), or even cleaning the house can help you work up a sweat in no time.